victorg-dev/victorg-dev/README.md

 ## 👋 About me

 - 🖥️ I've just started coding in the last year
-- 🛠 I’m currently working on tools for video games
+- 🛠 I’m currently working on my homelab
-- 🐍 I’m learning Python and Java at the moment
+- 🐧 I’m learning Linux, Ansible and Docker at the moment
 - 💡 Looking for interesting problems to solve

 ---